 For Academic Leaders

-It seems to be often assumed that if you are an effective faculty member, then you are bound to be a good academic leader.
+People seem to believe that effective faculty members are bound to be good academic leaders.
 However, effective leadership requires different competencies.

-As a program director, department chair or vice-dean, you play a critical leadership role and carry significant influence at the University of Ottawa.
+As program director, department chair or vice-dean, you play a critical leadership role and carry significant influence at the University of Ottawa.
+You are one of uOttawa's greatest assests - you have a significant impact on the future of our University.
 You serve as the link between students, faculty and the dean.
 You can identify needs, detect potential problems and discover opportunities for your unit, your faculty and the entire institution.
 In the process, you can weigh-in on the orientation of objectives and programs for the collective good.
 And of course, you contribute to the smooth day-to-day operation of the program, the department, or the faculty and the University.
-You are one of uOttawa's greatest assets.

 Being an academic leader also brings many challenges.
 To help you make the most of the position, the Centre for Academic Leadership offers workshops and services specially designed to prepare you for and to support you in your academic management role.